PATILYASHH/PATILYASHH/README.md

 # 💫 About Me

-🔭 Currently learning JavaScript and contributing to open-source projects.
+🔭 Currently working on my projects, freelancing, and learning AI/ML.

 👯 Open to collaboration on projects involving JavaScript, C, C++, Python, HTML, or CSS.